Party Animals release date rumours, trailers, gameplay, and news

 Party Animals news

-Due to the delays, Party Animal news has been pretty sparse.
-However, thanks to a series of ‘Dev Logs’ published on Steam, we’ve been able to keep tabs on what Recreate has been up to.
+Due to the delays, Party Animal news had been pretty sparse.
+However, thanks to a series of ‘Dev Logs’ published on Steam, we’ve been able to keep tabs on what Recreate was up to.

-In the first log, published in May 2022, the development team talks about its ambitions to continue updating the game long after launch, so it can try and include “all the animals we know in this animal universe.”
+In the first developer log, published in May 2022, the dev team talks about its ambitions to continue updating the game long after launch to try and include “all the animals we know in this animal universe.”
 Some of the concept art includes designs for yet unconfirmed characters, like a walrus, a dodo, and a koala.

-We also know that the game has 12 maps at launch, with more to come after, according to the second dev log.
+We also knew that the game had 12 maps at launch, with more to come after, according to the second dev log.
 This update also mentions split-screen multiplayer, which Recreate says will be available for four local players.
+There was some confusion about how to do this upon release, though, so if you want to know how, here is how to play Party Animals split-screen.

-The game will also be available to play on the Steam Deck.
-Recreate says it hasn’t decided on graphical options just yet, but it’s likely that it will have 30 FPS – something they believe is “acceptable”.
+The game is also available to play on the Steam Deck.
+Recreate says it hasn’t decided on graphical options yet, but it will likely have 30 FPS – something they believe is “acceptable”.

-That’s everything we know so far about the Party Animals release date.
-With Recreate eyeing up a 2023 release, we should find out more sooner rather than later.
-In the meantime, you should check out the best co-op games if you want a fun experience with one of your lucky mates.
+That’s everything we knew before the Party Animals release date, and as a reward for making it this far, here are all the active Party Animals codes.
+While you’re here, you should check out the best co-op games if you want a fun experience with one of your lucky mates.
 Rather play something competitive?
 Give our list of the best multiplayer games a read if you want to crush your mates instead.